lunapapa-finland/Future-Trading-Analysis/README.md

-# Future Data Acquiring, Candlestick Plotting, and Performance Analysis
+# Future Data Acquiring, Candlestick Plotting, and Intraday Performance Analysis

 ## Introduction
 This project provides tools for retrieving stock data at specified intervals (e.g., every n minutes) from [yfinance](https://pypi.org/project/yfinance/) and conducting analyses tailored for intraday traders.
 The results are conveniently saved in the `./html` directory, providing easy access and organization.